iterative/dvc.org/public/static/docs/command-reference/import.md

 ```

 `dvc import` provides a better way to incorporate data files tracked in external
-<abbr>DVC repositories</abbr> because it saves the connection between the
+<abbr>Git repositories</abbr> because it saves the connection between the
 current project and the source project.
 This means that enough information is
 recorded in an import stage (DVC-file) in order to
 [reproduce](/doc/command-reference/repro) downloading of this same data version